-- Provides continuous, efficient computerized data processing and other systems related services. - o Provides education regarding use of various systems within Orlando Health. - o Provides quotes for the capital purchase of computer hardware. - Provides and monitors security access codes for the various systems within Orlando Health. - Marketing: provides direction of the marketing plan, marketing collateral, competitive analysis and an advertising program.
+- Infection Control: provides routine surveillance activities and serves as a resource regarding infection control issues. - Information Services - Provides continuous, efficient computerized data processing and other systems related services. - Provides education regarding use of various systems within Orlando Health. - Provides quotes for the capital purchase of computer hardware. - Provides and monitors security access codes for the various systems within Orlando Health. - Marketing: provides direction of the marketing plan, marketing collateral, competitive analysis and an advertising program.
 They maintain the content of all Orlando Health digital and social media.
 The marketing department operates under the ethical standards of the American Marketing Association and Orlando Health. - Materials Management: provides certain patient care equipment and purchases authorized on non-stock and capital equipment items.
-It issues a monthly supply and utilization report.

-• Orlando Health Institute for Learning

-- o Conducts initial orientation for new employees - o Conducts classes for personnel, professional and CTE development - o Provides for the continuum of professional development - Patient Business Services: Provides support to the business operations of the department - Pastoral Services: is available on request.

-• Protective Services:

-- o Provides escort upon request for any employee entering or leaving the building. - Upon proper identification of the requesting person, will unlock department doors - o Provides and maintains employee identification badges. - o Is notified if any person that could pose a threat or hazard to any employee, patient or visitor is called to their attention. - Quality Management: facilities task forces regarding process improvement initiatives. - Regulatory Department: serves as resource for The Joint Commission and other regulatory standards compliance. - Registered Dietician: is available for consultation. - Respiratory Therapist: is available to assess and monitor the patient's respiratory status as needed.
-In the event of an emergency, 911 will be called.
+It issues a monthly supply and utilization report. - Orlando Health Institute for Learning - Conducts initial orientation for new employees - Conducts classes for personnel, professional and CTE development - Provides for the continuum of professional development - Patient Business Services: Provides support to the business operations of the department - Pastoral Services: is available on request. - Protective Services: - Provides escort upon request for any employee entering or leaving the building. - Upon proper identification of the requesting person, will unlock department doors. - Provides and maintains employee identification badges. - Is notified if any person that could pose a threat or hazard to any employee, patient or visitor is called to their attention. - Quality Management: facilities task forces regarding process improvement initiatives. - Regulatory Department: serves as resource for The Joint Commission and other regulatory standards compliance. - Registered Dietician: is available for consultation.

-- Revenue Integrity: Assures the ethical implementation of all aspects of patient billing. - Risk Management: processes incident reports regarding variances and provides feedback to department. - Safety Department: conducts surveillance walks and periodic fire drills. - Outside/Contract Services: will be utilized if cost effective and appropriate.
+- Respiratory Therapist: is available to assess and monitor the patient's respiratory status as needed.
+In the event of an emergency, 911 will be called. - Revenue Integrity: Assures the ethical implementation of all aspects of patient billing. - Risk Management: processes incident reports regarding variances and provides feedback to department. - Safety Department: conducts surveillance walks and periodic fire drills. - Outside/Contract Services: will be utilized if cost effective and appropriate.
 Services must be coordinated through the appropriate departments in order to ensure compliance to Orlando Health and State/Federal guidelines.